 Welcome to Deckstainhelp.com, your source for the latest tips, tricks, deck stain industry insights.
-This is an update for our previously published article, discussing whether or not you should stain the underside of deck boards in 2019.
+This is an update for our previously published article, discussing whether or not you should stain the underside of deck boards in 2020.
 We want to hear from you.
-Leave us a comment and tell is if you recommend staining the underside of deck boards, and why or why not.
+Leave us a comment and tell us if you recommend staining the underside of deck boards, and why or why not.

 Do You Need to Stain the Undersides of a Deck?

 Bringing up some debate is whether or not you should stain the undersides of a deck.
 It is common and advisable to stain the weather-exposed surfaces of a deck to protect them from water and sun damage.
 But do the undersides of a deck also need to be protected?

 Protecting the underside of a deck from the sun is not an issue since the underside of a deck is always shaded, but what about protection from moisture?
 Moisture is absorbed into unprotected wood causing it to swell.
 Once the wood dries out, it shrinks back to its normal size.
 Over time this constant swelling and shrinking cause deck boards to warp, crack, and split.

 Obviously, the exposed upper side of a deck is much more susceptible to moisture and water damage caused by rain and even morning dew.
 Although the underside of a deck may get a little wet during a good downpour, it certainly is not as likely to get wet.

 The dilemma with applying stain to the underside of a deck is time and the cost of doing it.
 In some instances, it is almost more work than it is worth.
 Staining the undersides of boards can be very labor-intensive and will double the stain cost of the deck-staining project.

 There is also some debate about moisture being trapped if all sides of deck boards are stained.
 This varies by opinion but all boards should be able to breathe.
 Whatever the case, it seems that just staining only the top exposed surfaces of a deck make the most sense.